ol-s-cloud/circle-core/PROJECT_STATUS.md

 - [Sprint Status](SPRINT_STATUS.md) - Current sprint details and progress
 - [Gap Analysis](GAP_ANALYSIS.md) - Detailed analysis of current state vs. target architecture
 - [Configuration Documentation](docs/configuration.md) - Guide to using the configuration system
+- [Evaluation Summary](docs/evaluations/2025-04-16-kubernetes-deployment.md) - Detailed evaluation of Kubernetes deployment
+- [Historical Project Status](docs/project-status) - Archive of previous status reports

 ## Conclusion

-The Circle Core Framework has made significant progress in establishing a robust security foundation and key infrastructure components.
-With the completion of the configuration management system, we've reached 94% completion of Sprint 2, with only deployment templates remaining.

-The configuration system provides a flexible, secure way to manage application configuration with support for multiple sources, validation, and environment-specific settings.
-It integrates with our security-first approach by providing validation and secure handling of sensitive configuration data.

-Our focus is now shifting toward completing the final Sprint 2 task (deployment templates) and beginning the developer experience improvements planned for Sprint 3.
+The Circle Core Framework has successfully completed Sprint 2 with the addition of comprehensive Kubernetes deployment resources and validation capabilities.
+This marks the completion of all infrastructure components in our roadmap, allowing us to transition to Phase 3 focused on developer experience improvements.

+The Kubernetes deployment implementation provides a full stack of resources including ConfigMap, Secret management, PVC for storage, and Ingress configurations, along with a sophisticated validation framework that supports multiple platforms and environments.

+With the foundation of security and infrastructure components now in place, our focus shifts to improving the developer experience with CLI tools, expanded documentation, and SDK development in Sprint 3.